Strategies for managing MRO

 How your supplier can support you in your search for the right solutions for your business

-Maintenance, repair and operations (MRO) procurement is complex.
+Maintenance, repair and operations (MRO) procurement within facilities management is complex.
 Engineers who are based across multiple sites may be making thousands of low-value purchases, meaning agreeing upon and adhering to a single MRO purchasing strategy is difficult.
-This is also means that while inventory is high on the agenda for category managers, many companies haven’t dedicated enough time to dealing with it.
+This also means that while inventory is high on the agenda for category managers, many companies haven’t dedicated enough time to dealing with it.
 The result?
 Huge inefficiencies.

-Annual research by RS and the Chartered Institute of Procurement and Supply (CIPS) reveals that this is a long-standing issue for indirect procurement professionals and an important topic of conversation when planning future relationships with suppliers.
-Over the years, the Indirect Procurement Reports produced by RS and CIPS highlight the continual adoption of new services and innovations to manage this complex area of business too.
+More broadly this is a long-standing issue for indirect procurement professionals and an important topic of conversation when planning future relationships with suppliers.
+Over the years, the Indirect Procurement Reports produced by RS and the Chartered Institute of Procurement and Supply (CIPS) have highlighted the continual adoption of new services and innovations to manage this complex area of business too.

 Enlisting suppliers to help manage MRO